apache/pulsar-site/docs/deploy-monitoring-opentelemetry.md

 with the goal of eventually replacing it.
 The metrics it exposes are semantically equivalent to the Prometheus metrics.

 # Scope
-Pulsar OpenTelemetry metrics are currently available for the broker only.
+Pulsar OpenTelemetry metrics are gradually being added for the broker only.
 Support for the proxy and function worker is planned for a future release.

 # OpenTelemetry Configuration